nazmifeeroz/code-journal/log.md

 **Thoughts:** I was told not to learn angularJS but for the sake of a job, I'm learning angularJS. plus it is version 1! but honestly angularJS is much more easier than reactJS.
 Today done all the CRUD functions in angularJS.

+I used [reload](https://www.npmjs.com/package/reload) as my localhost server. it automatically reloads the webpage when i save my codes.
+Very useful!

 **Link to work:** [Classifieds App](https://github.com/nazmifeeroz/angular-classifieds)